mullvad/mullvadvpn-app/docs/security.md

 when the app can't establish a tunnel for the device.
 This includes, but is not limited to:
 * Account runs out of time
 * The computer is offline
-* the TAP adapter driver has an error or the adapter can't be found (Windows)
 * Some internal error parsing or modifying system routing table, DNS settings etc.

 In the above cases the app gives up trying to create a tunnel, but it can't go to the